 1 lb. sliced pork loin

 ¼ tsp. chili powder

 1 tsp. piment d’Espelette (or regular paprika or crushed red peppers)

 ¼ cup sliced jalapeños

 1 cup chopped pasilla chile (or 4 oz. canned green chiles or 15 oz. canned corn)

 1½ cups fresh corn kernels

-1. Mix the ground pork and dry spices until evenly incorporated.
+- Mix the pork and the spices until evenly incorporated.

-2. Cook in 2 Tbs. of oil over medium-high heat in a cast-iron (or heavy-bottomed) pan for about 5 minutes, stirring often.
+- In a cast-iron or heavy-bottomed pan, cook the meat in 2 Tbs. of the oil over medium heat for about 5 minutes, stirring often.

-3. Add veggies and remaining oil to pan.
+- Add the vegetables and remaining oil to the pan.
 Cook another 5 minutes.